TrustedFirmware-M/tf-m-tools/static_checks/clang_format/README.rst

     git diff -U0 --no-color HEAD^ | <path/to/clang-format-diff.py> -p1 -style file> <out_file>

-If clang-format makes any correction, a diff file will be created in the tfm root directory, simply run ``git apply <diff_file>`` to apply them.
+If clang-format makes any correction, a diff file will be created in the tfm root directory, simply run ``git apply -p0 <diff_file>`` to apply them.
+The generated diff is a unified diff, whose format is slightly different that the git diff format, hence the -p0 option so that git can correctly interpret the file.

 .. _github repository: https://github.com/llvm/llvm-project/blob/main/clang/tools/clang-format/clang-format-diff.py